Researcher · AI & Collective Intelligence

 I work with both qualitative and computational methods: Python, R, agent-based modelling, and data science alongside fieldwork and participatory research.

-I'm still early in my doctoral journey, which means more questions than answers.
-That feels right.
+This stage of the work raises more questions than answers, and that feels right to me.
 I write about what I'm learning on my blog.

 Research